renpy/renpy/sphinx/source/config.rst

     A list of functions.
 When called, each function is expected to use ui functions to add displayables to the overlay layer.

+.. var:: config.overlay_screens = [ ... ]

+    A list of screens that are displayed when the overlay is enabled, and hidden when the overlay is supressed.
+(The screens are shown on the screens layer, not the overlay layer.)

 .. var:: config.python_callbacks = [ ]

     A list of functions.
 The functions in this list are called, without